 It Takes All Kinds

-Age Is Often Just a Number
+Age Might Be Just a Number

 Experience Is Valued

-There is a lot to be said for life experience, and too often younger police officers have little.
-With minimum ages of 19, 20 or 21 to be certified in most states, you can imagine that many of these new police officers do not have the same awareness of the difficulties many members of their communities are facing daily.
+There's a lot to be said for life experience, and younger officers often have little.
+The minimum age to be certified is 19, 20, or 21 in most states, and many of these new police officers don't have an accurate awareness of the difficulties that many members of their communities are facing daily.

-Not Too Late to Live Your Dream
+It's Not Too Late to Live Your Dream